Small Business and Entrepreneurship

 To achieve our aim we embark on the following activities:

-- Organise seminars to tap into the knowledge and expertise of experienced visiting research fellows to enhance research activities of members and postgraduate students.
+- Organise seminars to tap into the knowledge and expertise of experienced scholars and visiting research fellows to enhance research activities of members and postgraduate students

-- Build collaborations with entrepreneurs and industry experts to enhance research activities of members and postgraduate students.
+- Collaborate with entrepreneurs and industry experts to enhance research activities of members and postgraduate students

-- Collaborate with businesses to enhance capacity building for social and economic development.
+- Collaborate with local, regional, national and international businesses to enhance capacity building for social and economic development

 Currently members of the Group are working on a number of research projects that have local, regional, national and international focus.